Dakota County General Volunteer and Internship Opportunities

 Dakota Woods Dog Park

 Help maintain your dog's mental and physicals health by getting them outside to roam.
-Dakota Woods Dog Park is a 16-acre, fenced, wooded park and a great place to let your dog run and exercise off leash.
-The park is centrally located in Dakota County, just east of Rosemount, MN.
+Dakota Woods Dog Park is a 16-acre, fenced-in, wooded park that is a great place to let your dog run and exercise on and off-leash.
+The park is centrally located in Dakota County, just east of Rosemount and north of Farmington.

 Lake Byllesby Regional Park

 Lake Byllesby Regional Park is nestled in the scenic Cannon River Valley on Lake Byllesby Reservoir, the largest lake in southern Dakota County.
-This beautiful park offers vast open space for a variety of year-round active sports or quiet recreation for company picnics, family reunions or other large and small group gatherings.
-And don't forget the lake, public access points allow you to enjoy the water as you take in the sheer cliff facings that are hundreds of years old or catch a glimpse of the Lake Byllesby Dam.
+This beautiful park offers vast open space for a variety of year-round activities including cooling off in the splash pad or lake, staying overnight in our campsite, or taking a boat ride to take in the sheer cliff facings on shore that are hundreds of years old.
+Make sure to catch a glimpse of the Lake Byllesby Dam before you leave.

 Lebanon Hills Regional Park

-Lebanon Hills Regional Park is the largest park in the Dakota County park system.
+Lebanon Hills Regional Park is the crown jewel and largest park in the Dakota County park system.
 Containing almost 2,000 acres, the park offers miles of trails and many lakes for year-round outdoor sports, recreation and environmental education.
 The Lebanon Hills Visitor Center, located in the eastern section of the park, offers park information, interactive nature displays, courses and programs for all ages, and equipment rentals.

 Miesville Ravine Park Reserve